 Transitional Justice Summer School

-The Transitional Justice Summer School is a week-long residential course, consisting of a series of interactive lectures, workshops and roundtable discussions.
+We are delighted to announce our 10th annual Summer School on Transitional Justice - a week long residential course consisting of a series of interactive lectures, workshops and roundtable discussions.
 It is aimed at both postgraduate students and practitioners working in the field of transitional justice and human rights.

-This year's theme is on 'Women and Political settlements: International, Regional and local Approaches to Peacemaking'.
+This year's theme is on 'Gender, Conflict and Preventing and Countering Terrorism and Violent Extremism: International, Regional and Local Dimensions'.

 The academic component of the Summer School is also complemented by a social programme that provides the opportunity for participants to get to know a little about the local area.